 High-Level Comparison

-When to Choose Link AI vs Sierra
+When to Choose Link Agent vs Sierra

-| Capability | Link AI | Sierra |
+| Capability | Link Agent | Sierra |

 |---|---|---|

-| Primary Focus | Unified AI agents across voice & messaging | Large-scale enterprise customer service |
+| Primary Focus | Unified agents across voice & messaging | Large-scale enterprise customer service |

-| Channels | Web chat, SMS, phone calls, WhatsApp | Digital messaging, enterprise integrations |
+| Channels | Web chat, Slack, phone calls, WhatsApp | Digital messaging, enterprise integrations |

 | Voice & Phone System | Native, built-in | Typically integrated |